Parici75/statsplotly/README.md

 The Makefile provides several targets to assist in development and code quality :

 - `init` creates a project-specific virtual environment and installs the dependencies of the `poetry.lock` file.
-- `ci` launches Black, Ruff, mypy and pytest on your source code.
+- `ci` launches Ruff, mypy and pytest on your source code.
 - `pre-commit` set up and run pre-commit hooks (see pre-commit [documentation](https://pre-commit.com/)).
 - `update-doc` and `build-doc` generates documentation from source code and builds it with [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
 - `coverage` generates code [coverage](https://coverage.readthedocs.io/en/7.6.4/) report.